Annual School Report

 CTE

-Business and Economics: Skyline’s DECA Chapter of 525 Business and Economics students, which is the largest in the State of Washington and 10th largest worldwide, qualified 236 students for the State competition where 54 qualified to compete at the International Career Development Competition (ICDC).
-Due to IB Exams, 39 students attended the ICDC Conference.
+Business and Economics: Skyline’s DECA Chapter of 600 plus Business and Economics students, which is the largest in the State of Washington and 10th largest worldwide, qualified 300 students for the State competition where 60 qualified to compete at the International Career Development Competition (ICDC).
+Due to IB Exams, 51 students attended the ICDC Conference.
 At ICDC, 4 students earned top 10 honors.

 Yearbook: Student staff used their photography and page-building software skills to successfully publish a 300+ page yearbook for our school and community.
 Our book from last year was selected for national recognition in the Jostens annual catalog.

 Mock Trial: Skyline’s Mock Trial team continues to be one of the preeminent programs in the State.
-This year we traveled to Port Orchard for our district tournament and came away with 1st and 2nd place finishes for our teams.
-This earned both automatic bids to the State Tournament, hosted by YMCA Youth & Government at Pierce County Courthouse this year.
-Both teams finished very strong with Silver ending up in 6th and Green in 12th place.
-This is the 4th year in a row we have placed both teams in the top 12 out of over 60 teams state wide.
+This year we expanded to 3 teams!
+Our Green team attended the Pierce County District Tournament and earned a 1st place finish.
+The Silver and White teams traveled to Port Orchard for another district tournament and came away with 2nd and 3rd place finishes there.
+This earned two automatic bids for Green and White to the State Tournament, hosted by YMCA Youth & Government at Pierce County Courthouse this year.
+Both teams finished very strong with Green ending up in 5th and White gaining great experience going up against the top teams in the State.
 In addition, a number of members chose to participate in additional competitions through Empire Mock Trial.
-In September we traveled to Chicago to participate in the Windy City Challenge and this spring participated in Empire Online.
-The team of 12 finished in 3rd place and qualified for the playoffs which took place on June 8th.
-Currently, we are planning to attend Empire Mock Trial’s Constitutional Challenge in Philadelphia this September.
+In September we traveled to Philadelphia to participate in the Constitutional Challenge.
+The team earned a 5th place finish while competing against teams from around the nation and world.
+In May, more students participated in Empire Online.

 Forensics Club: Skyline’s Forensics Club continued to grow in interest and creativity this school year thanks to the very strong and consistent leadership of the executive board members.
 The club explored topics in blood stain evidence, fingerprint evidence, hair and fiber analysis, ballistics and criminal profiling, to name a few.
 We also had 3 members compete in Technology Student Association’s Forensic Science competition.
 One member qualified for the semi-final at the TSA Conference at the Hilton Double Tree in SeaTac in March.